 Are you getting the Security Policy Prevents Use of Camera on your Android smartphone?
-Many users have reported this error message on several forums, and it seems like it mostly occurs on Samsung devices.
+Many people have reported this error message on several forums, and it seems like it mostly occurs on Samsung devices.

 This is a frustrating issue as it makes you unable to use the camera app.
 Whenever you launch the camera app, this message appears.